Dear MBA Aspirants,

 We bring for your knowledge some of the staggering highlights from the media industry.
 These highlights are sure to catch your attention and would give you a reason to join the media industry of India.

 Another interesting fact which you must know is that in India, approximately 25 percent of the total people employed in the M&E sector work with the film sector.
 A majority of them work as contract workers/freelancers as opposed to full-time employees.
-The total current employment in the Media & Entertainment sector is estimated at ~0.46 million, and is projected to grow at a CAGR of 13 percent to reach 0.75 million by 2017.
+The total current employment in the Media & Entertainment sector is estimated at ~0.46 million and is projected to grow at a CAGR of 13 percent to reach 0.75 million by 2017.

-A government report mentions that there is an additional requirement of 900,000 skilled professionals in media & entertainment industry by 2022.
+A government report mentions that there is an additional requirement of 900,000 skilled professionals in the media & entertainment industry by 2022.